This post may contain affiliate links, my full disclosure can be read here.

 I started out following Charlotte Mason for copy work but now we are switching to more of a Ruth Beechick style for our copywork and dictation.
 As we’ve grown in our experience and learned more about each of our learning styles we find better fits.

 For example, many of our children are right brain learners as I am.
 We learn how to read, write and spell in a very different way from a left brain learner.
 The Beechick method of using the same passage of copy work all week for practice really helps ingrain the lesson in a visual way for us.

 Another difference between the two is their stance on unit studies.
 Ruth Beechick is for units and has written a number of Bible unit studies.

 Charlotte Mason, on the other hand, was completely against unit studies.
 She thought it best to allow the student to make the connections and not the teacher.

 While I do agree with this, for the most part, I think the type of unit study Charlotte Mason referred to was very different from the types we use.
 An example with Five in a Row, you read a book with your children each day for 5 days.

 Then each day is broken down into a subject for a focused study.
 The lessons suggested for each subject, I find come naturally from the story they are not “forced”.
 An example of looking China up on the map after reading the Story about Ping to me is a natural idea.

 Compared to the idea of taking all of your subjects and trying to force topics INTO a book where they don’t fit.
 Or dragging a unit study on so long that your children lose interest in the subject.

 And the last bit to our schooling methods?
 Unschooling!
-Yes I said unschooling.
-I know to many this is the very opposite of classical and Charlotte Mason teaching, but some days it’s a life saver.
+Yes, I said unschooling.
+I know too many this is the very opposite of classical and Charlotte Mason teaching, but some days it’s a life saver.